CORONAVIRUS (COVID-19) INFORMATION

 We still want the audit on site

 We appreciate some businesses are working as normal and trying to remain as operational as possible.
-However, here at Approachable the health and safety of both our employees and clients is our main concern and in line with government guidelines, we will not be carrying out any on-site audits until further notice.
+However, here at Approachable the health and safety of both our employees and clients is our main concern and in line with government guidelines, we will be carrying out remote audits where possible.

 How long will this stay in place for?

-We have remote audits in place for the foreseeable future.
+We have remote audits, where possible, in place for the foreseeable future.
 We are constantly reviewing the situation and updating our customers accordingly.
 Rest assured, as soon as on-site audits can be resumed, our clients will be the first to know.

 Will all audits take place remotely?

-Yes, currently all audits scheduled with Approachable will take place remotely.
-This includes Pre-assessments, Stage 1, Stage 2, Surveillance and Recertification audits.
+Yes, currently all audits scheduled with Approachable will take place remotely, where possible.
+This may include Pre-assessments, Stage 1, Stage 2, Surveillance and Recertification audits.
 Audits will take place remotely on the same date already booked in with us and your auditor.
-They will follow the plan featured at the end of your previous audit report.
+They will review the plan featured at the end of your previous audit report and amend it accordingly to define communication channels and areas that require objective evidence.
 You should prepare in the same way as you would for an onsite audit.